a13ks3y/jarvis/README.md

 Don't install it.

 ## Road-map
-@todo encrypted items? (why not?)
+- encrypted private information (like passwords, photos, etc)
+- reduce bundle size, optimize words part (using some sort of distributed data-base?)

+### Insights
-How to manage and controll different nodes?
-If I want Jarvis to greet someone in livenroom (where laptop is placed) he should use thouse speekers instead of speekers on my phone.
-Probably some-kind of tabs-kindof interface, like same controls, but diffrent tabs - different devices.
-It should be realy flexyble, I think it could be any combination of controlls that should/would/need/want/possible/imposible on different devices, that volumes could cross/not cross etc.
+How to manage and control different nodes?
+In scenario where Jarvis greet someone in living-room (where laptop placed) he should use those speakers instead of speakers on my phone.
+Probably some-kind of tabs-kind-of interface, like same controls, but different tabs - different devices.
+It should be really flexible, I think it could be any combination of controls that should/would/need/want/possible/impossible on different devices, that volumes could cross/not cross etc.

 # Angular-Generated 💩
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.